All About Physics Postsecondary Professors

 Is There Going to be Demand for Physics Postsecondary Professors?

-There were about 17,600 jobs for Physics Professor in 2016 (in the United States).
+In the United States, there were 17,600 jobs for Physics Professor in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Physics Professor by 2026.
-There will be an estimated 1,600 positions for Physics Professor per year.
+The BLS estimates 1,600 yearly job openings in this field.

 The states with the most job growth for Physics Professor are Utah, Colorado, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.